-A dog bonds with it’s owner and this is both natural and fun for both.
-When they are removed from each other, the human feels it but we are conditioned and experienced in dealing with that feeling.
+A dog bonds with its owner, and this is both natural and fun for both.
+When they are removed from each other, humans feel it, but we are conditioned and experienced in dealing with that feeling.
 Some dogs aren’t.

 It’s important to understand that separation anxiety is normal in many cases.
-With work, it can be minimized and sometimes eliminated altogether but it is something you may have to work through it.
+It can be minimized and sometimes eliminated with work, but it is something you may have to work through it.

 Some of the crazy behavior you see early on may be a symptom of that.

-Another great thing about dogs is that they can forget easily if the situation helps them to do so.
+Another great thing about dogs is that they can forget easily if they help them do so.

 This may mean the separation anxiety peaks when you are not around, but that’s something you can work with over time.
 Far better for her to miss you than for her to miss her former owner.

 Below Rascal is waiting for our daughter to come home from school.
-She spent most of her days right there and every day her arrival from school was a joyous occasion for Rascal.
+She spent most of her days right there.
+Every day her arrival from school was a joyous occasion for Rascal.

 If they bond with you quickly (that’s sweet!), they may not like it when you are gone.

-If they had bonded with another person or animal previously, this can be doubly difficult as they will have a more difficult time bonding with you and they will be missing the animal/person they bonded with previously.
+If they had bonded with another person or animal previously, this could be doubly difficult as they will have a more difficult time bonding with you, and they will be missing the animal/person they bonded with previously.

-Only patience and understanding works here and, as with everything else, you are going to have to work at it.
+Only patience and understanding work here, and, as with everything else, you are going to have to work at it.

 Some dogs have a strong tendency to bolt out of any open door, pry themselves through any gap in any gate, or leap over seemingly “tall enough” fences.